yjwong1999/Twin-TD3/README.md

 3. Generally, TTD3 algorithm are better than TTDRL
 4. Even with energy contraint (trade-off between energy consumption and SSR), TTD3 outperforms TDDRL in all aspects

+* Remarks:
+Note that the performance of DRL (especially twin DRL) has a big variation, sometimes you may get extremely good (or bad) performance </br>
+It is advised to use the benchmark UAV models we trained, for better convergence.

 ## References and Acknowledgement